 “I’ll call our emergency damageman to take care of it.”

 “But in the meantime, you and your cat can go to…” The receptionist typed something on the computer, “Room 219.”
 She handed me a keycard.
-“Your belongings should appear in your new room in a few hours.”
+“Your belongings should appear in your new room shortly.”

-“Oh, it’ll just appear on the floor.
+“Oh, it’ll just appear exactly as you left it.
 We won’t look at or touch anything that’s yours.
 That’s the WFGC Promise!”

 Relief washed over me.
 My magic stuff isn’t exactly the safest for non-magicians to use.
 They so much as touch it, and they turn into a human pincushion.
 I took the flight of stairs up to my new room, pushing open the door.
 Everything was clean, in its proper place, unruined.
 No unwanted visitors here.
 And my stuff had been placed in the room as I had left it, my clothes already in the armoire and my pictures already on the walls.
 My bag of teeth was sitting on the bed, tied with a bit of string so it wouldn’t fall out.

 Kiki and Waldorf work quickly!
 I thought as I made my way over to my bed.
 I stopped at the nightstand and picked up the gilded picture frame, taking a seat on the warm cover blanket.
 It was my family out in front of the Waltz-Fitzgerald Hotel…the last day of normal we had.